corasan/eas-env/README.md

 ## Usage

 By default the program will run in the `default` profile in your `eas.json`.
 You can specify a different environment by passing the profile as an argument.
+Note that this needs to be run in the root of your project.

 ```bash
 eas-env